-- 5.34.2 Where a Member provides a Financial Advisory Service Planning Advice that is restricted in scope, including where the Financial Planning Advice or expertise is restricted to particular areas, financial products or providers, the Member shall disclose the extent of those restrictions and theany resulting effect on the Member's objectivity and Professional Independence: - (a) prior to undertaking the Financial Advisory Service Planning Advice; and - (b) at the time the Financial Planning Advice is provided to the Client. - 65.
-Terms of the Financial AdvisoryPlanning Service - 65.1 A Member in Public Practice shall document and communicate the terms of engagement to provide the Financial AdvisoryPlanning Service in accordance with APES 305 Terms of Engagement and this Standard. - 65.2 Before commencing a Financial AdvisoryPlanning Service, a Member shall disclose in a written form to a Client or a prospective Client the following: - (a) the identity of the person or the entity responsible for providing the Financial Planning Advice; - (b) the nature and scope of Financial AdvisoryPlanning Services to be provided or offered including any limitations of scope; - (c) significant factors that affect or may affect the Member's ability to provide Financial Planning Advice to the Client on an objective and independent basis; - (d) the details of and the methodology used for determining the Fee for Serviceprofessional fees; - (e) information about any actual, potential or perceived conflicts of interest that may affect the Member's Fiduciary Relationship withability to act in the Best Interests of the Client; - (f) where the Member has adopted safeguards to manageeliminate or controlreduce to an Acceptable Level any identified threats or conflicts of interest, information about the nature of those safeguards and an explanation of the reasons why the Member considers those safeguards to be effective; and - (g) information about the nature and extent of any interests, associations or relationships, including family, contractual or agency relationships, whether of a financial nature or otherwise, that have the potential to affect the Member's Fiduciary Relationship with the Client, or the Financial Advice provided to the Clientability to comply with the Client's Best Interests. - 6.3 Where a Financial Advisory Service is provided to a Client on an ongoing basis, the Member shall disclose and agree with the Client in writing on an annual basis the matters referred to in paragraph 6.2(d). - 6.4 The obligations in paragraphs 6.2 are deemed to have been met where a Member who holds an Australian Financial Services Licence or represents an Australian Financial Services Licensee provides a compliant Statement of Advice containing the relevant information.
+- 4.32 Where a Member provides a Financial Planning Service Advice that is restricted in scope, including where the Financial Planning Advice or expertise is restricted to particular areas, financial products or providers, the Member shall disclose the extent of those restrictions and any resulting effect on the Member's objectivity and Professional Independence: - (a) prior to undertaking the Financial Planning ServiceAdvice; and - (b) at the time the Financial Planning Advice is provided to the Client. - 5.
+Terms of the Financial Planning Service - 5.1 A Member in Public Practice shall document and communicate the terms of engagement to provide the Financial Planning Service in accordance with APES 305 Terms of Engagement and this Standard. - 5.2 Before commencing a Financial Planning Service, a Member shall disclose in a written form to a Client or a prospective Client the following: - (a) the identity of the person or the entity responsible for providing the Financial Planning Advice; - (b) the nature and scope of Financial Planning Services to be provided or offered including any limitations of scope; - (c) significant factors that affect or may affect the Member's ability to provide Financial Planning Advice to the Client on an objective and independent basis; - (d) the details of and the methodology used for determining the professional fees; - (e) information about any actual, potential or perceived conflicts of interest that may affect the Member's ability to act in the bBest iInterests of the Client; - (f) where the Member has adopted safeguards to manage or controleliminate or reduce to an Acceptable Level any identified threats or conflicts of interest, information about the nature of those safeguards and an explanation of the reasons why the Member considers those safeguards to be effective; and - (g) information about the nature and extent of any interests, associations or relationships, including family, contractual or agency relationships, whether of a financial nature or otherwise, that have the potential to affect the Member's ability to comply with the Member's Client's Best Interests Obligations, or the Financial Planning Advice provided to the Clientand why these do not comply. - 6.
+The basis of preparing and reporting Financial Planning Advice